hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ---
 # Open Sourcing Workshops-on-Demand part2: Deploying the BackendT﻿he How-to now...

+I﻿n the first article of this series, I described the reasons behing the decison of open sourcing our workshops-on-demand project.
+After reading it, you should have a better understanding of the project's infrastructure.

+I﻿n this second article, I will cover the backend part of the project.
+I will explain how to deploy it in a first place.
+Then I will dive into the usage of the different components that constitutes it.

-T﻿he infrastructure can run on physical servers or vms.
+T﻿he overall infrastructure can run on physical servers or vms.
 We usuasully consider at least one server for the frontend and a second server for the backend.
+You could also decide to separate every single component of each side.

 The github project is available [here](https://github.com/Workshops-on-Demand/).
 W﻿e have packaged the solution in several github repos.
 Repositories represent a certain role in the overall architecture.